Working for and/or by yourself now? Miso is something better.

 Here’s a sampling of what our members do:

 We value and are actively building a racially diverse and woman-friendly space.
-We offer low- or no-cost memberships to anyone who asks; strive to make the space as easy-to-use as possible for those who rely on assistive devices; and have made our inclusiveness policy part of our terms of service.
+We offer low- or no-cost memberships to anyone who asks; strive to make the space as easy-to-use as possible for those who rely on assistive devices.
+Ourinclusiveness policy and Code of Conduct are living documents affirmed by all members and applicable to every person who uses our shared space.

 Henry extends design principles into business strategy, problem-solving and relationship-building techniques that turn great ideas into successful products.
 He excels at making the complex understandable and executable.
 A graduate of Emily Carr’s New Media program, he has worked as a designer, consultant and mentor for clients and organizations throughout North America for more than 20 years.
 He founded Bento Box Projects, Inc. in Vancouver in 1999.